 - four or more bowel movements a day, or diarrhoea

-If you have any of these symptoms, contact your care team immediately.
+Contact your care team immediately if you have any of these symptoms.
 Your care team should give you a card with 24-hour emergency phone numbers.

 Fatigue or tiredness is a common side effect of chemotherapy.
 Almost everyone who has chemotherapy will experience fatigue.
 You may feel generally tired or you may tire very easily after doing normal, everyday tasks.

-While having chemotherapy, it is important to get plenty of rest.
-Do not carry out tasks or activities that you do not feel up to.
+While having chemotherapy, it's important to get plenty of rest.
+Don't carry out tasks or activities that you don't feel up to.

-Light exercise, such as walking or yoga, can help boost your energy levels, but be careful not to push your body too hard.
+Light exercise, such as walking or yoga, can boost your energy levels, but be careful not to push yourself too hard.

-If you are working, you may need to ask your employer to let you work part time until your chemotherapy has finished.
+If you're working, you may need to ask your employer to let you work part time until your chemotherapy has finished.

 Read more about coping with the effects of tiredness and fatigue.

-Contact your care team if you are suddenly significantly more tired than usual and you also feel out of breath.
+Contact your care team if you're suddenly significantly more tired than usual and you also feel out of breath.
 Extreme fatigue and shortness of breath can be a sign of anaemia (see below).

 Nausea and vomiting

-Nausea (feeling sick) and vomiting (being sick) are common side effects of chemotherapy.
+Nausea and vomiting are common side effects of chemotherapy.
 They affect around half of all people being treated.

-If you have nausea and vomiting, you will be given medication to help control your symptoms.
+If you experience nausea and vomiting, you'll be given medication to help control your symptoms.
 This type of medication is known as an anti-emetic.

 Anti-emetics can be given in a number of different ways, including: